 In my career I have worked for several small e-commerce companies.
-Smooth shipping was always a big concern, particularly when shipping internationally where all kinds of other problems can arise.
+Smooth shipping services were always a big concern for me.
+It becomes a bigger concern when I ship items internationally since this is where all kinds of other problems can arise.
 When paying high shipping fees, you want to be sure your shipment is going to arrive safely and in a timely manner.
 Of course you also don’t want to waste a bunch of time on the process.

 In my personal life, my mom worked overseas for several years.
 So to send any presents to her and my step dad, I’d have little choice but to pay for international shipping.
 In those cases it was more about getting the package delivered by a certain date and ensuring the package arrived intact.
 Considering the country she was in, that was always a bit of a gamble.

 So what can we do to ensure the shipping process goes smoothly when shipping from one country to the next?

 Choosing A Reliable Company – When you are shipping something a long distance, you don’t want to take your chances with a small company with minimal experience.
 A less experienced company might not know the ins and outs of quickly clearing customs in the destination country.
 Or they might not know other details of a country’s standard practices for package delivery.
 On the other hand, a more experienced company with a strong reputation will have shipped countless packages to that country.
 They will have perfected the process and learned from mistakes over the years.